From Heat Capacity to Coherence in Ultra-Narrow-Linewidth Solid-State Optical Emitters at Sub-Kelvin Temperatures: Measurements of the heat capacity

-In the following we will focus on the low temperature results alone.
-The results are presented in Fig. \ref{heat}, in which we detail the measurements for the full system, as well as addenda.
+In the following we focus on the low temperature data, presented in Fig.~\ref{heat}.
 To obtain the heat capacity for the crystal alone, we subtract the contribution of the addenda, measured separately under identical conditions.
-The heat capacity $C_v$ is displayed on the left axis for all three curves, and specific heat capacity for the crystal $c_v$, obtained by dividing the $C_v$ with the crystal mass, is read on the right axis (thus the right scale is valid for the crystal alone).

-In the low-temperature regime, well below the Debye temperature, which is approximately 500 K for $\rm Y_2SiO_5$, the heat capacity is mainly proportional to T$^3$ due to phonons, with the possibility of a much smaller higher order terms.
-At very low temperatures (T $\leq$ 1K), a term proportional to T becomes significant if two-level systems (TLS) are present.
-Thus, the specific heat capacity of the crystal can be expressed as $c_v=\alpha T + \beta T^3 + \gamma T^5 + \delta T^7$.
-To identify the linear term, we rewrite this as:

-allowing the linear contribution to manifest as the intercept $\alpha$ (in nJ/(gK$^2$)) with the y-axis upon extrapolation to zero temperature.
-The contribution from TLS to the heat capacity thus corresponds to $c_v^{\rm TLS}=\alpha T$.
+Well below the Debye temperature, approximately 500 K for $\rm Y_2SiO_5$~\cite{Denault2015} the heat capacity can be written as a polynomial of $T$: